rizinorg/cutter/docs/source/building.rst

 .. note::

-   If you are interested in building Cutter with support for Python plugins, Syntax Highlighting, Crash Reporting and more, please look at the full list of `CMake Building Options`_.
+   If you are interested in building Cutter with support for Python plugins, Syntax Highlighting and more, please look at the full list of `CMake Building Options`_.

 After the build process is complete, you should have the ``Cutter`` executable in the **build** dir.